theobald-software/theobald-software.github.io/content/_en/xtract-universal/table-cdc.md

 ---
 The following section describes the functions of the **Table CDC** component of Xtract Universal. <br>
 The component can be used to extract delta contents from SAP tables and views.
-The component creates a log table in SAP that record insert, update, and delete activities that apply to a selected SAP table or view<br>
+It creates a log table in SAP that record insert, update, and delete activities that apply to a selected SAP table or view<br>

 {: .box-warning}
 **Warning!** **Missing Authorization**